mta-hondo/Simple-Drupal-8-Twig-Filters-Module/README.md

 # Simple-Drupal-8-Twig-Filters-Module
-A Simple Module to print Twig Filters in Drupal 8 themes
+A simple module to print twig filters in drupal 8 themes